foogunlana/mining_simulator_fork/README.md

 ```

 To get started, try modifying the ```config.json``` or running ```./run -c -n 1```
-to see the commentary of a single game.
+to see the commentary of a single game, or ```./run -y payforward:0 -n 10000```
+to see the output of a game without the PayForward strategy.

 Output of Simulator
 ------------------------